Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 In this customer journey mapping exercise, the Columbia Road team went one step further than others by also including Key Performance Indicators (KPIs) and which department is responsible for ensuring a customer has the best experience possible at each stage within the user journey.

-Including KPIs is important because it lets you know if your customer journey map is effective or if it needs to be adjusted to better serve your shoppers.
+Including KPIs is important because it lets you know if your customer journey map template is effective or if it needs to be adjusted to better serve your shoppers.

 2. Amazon